josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🪪_clearance_is_not_a_lanyard.md

 This gives us a useful concept:

-> **An assurance gap exists when the institution cannot demonstrate that
-> a security question which should have been assessed was actually
-> assessed and appropriately managed.**
+> **An assurance gap exists when the institution cannot demonstrate that a security question, which *should* have been assessed, was actually assessed and appropriately managed.**

 An assurance gap is not proof of compromise.

 It is not proof that a vulnerability was exploited.

 It certainly is not proof that the person concerned knowingly cooperated with anybody.

 ```text
 ASSURANCE GAP